 For the new dad who is sober in solidarity

-If Dad isn’t drinking until Mom can, gift him this trio of alcohol alternatives.
-He’ll be able to make all the gin, tequila, and whiskey cocktails he’s used to and be able to share with the new mom who is still breastfeeding.
+With this trio of alcohol alternatives, he’ll be able to make all the gin, tequila, and whiskey cocktails he’s used to and be able to share with the new mom who is still breastfeeding.

 For the new dad who wants to be everywhere at once

-If the new responsibility of being in charge of another human being is a little unsettling for a new dad, put his mind at ease with this top-rated smart camera.
-Knowing what’s going on at all times will give him an added sense of security.
+If the new responsibility of being in charge of another human is a little unsettling, put his mind at ease with this top-rated smart camera.
+Knowing what’s going on will give him an added sense of security.

 For the new dad determined to make their kid a purist

 Start them on vinyl early with this Audio-Technica turntable.
-It’s one of our top DJ-recommended turntables, and it’s fully automatic, meaning it will be easy to teach your little one on.
+It’s one of our top DJ-recommended turntables, and it’s fully automatic and easy for beginners to use.

 For the new dad who will be spending lots of time outside

 Instead of living in the rocker this summer, he can sway with baby in this hammock that has nearly 30,000 Amazon reviews.

 For the new dad who always makes you wash your hands before touching the baby